troindx/sensorDHT22API/GraphQLServer/README.md

 # Apollo Server for RPI Sensor Readings
-This server uses apollo to allow for GraphQL to be used in this project. on first run, in this directory, the following commands:
+This server uses apollo to allow for GraphQL to be used in this project.
+Before starting, you need to copy the .env.dist file in this folder to .env so local env variables are loaded.
+Then, on first run, in this directory, the following commands:
 ```
 npm i